lore-corrias/uni-master-notes/content/year1/artificial-intelligence/ai/01-introduction.md

 ---
-title: Untitled
+title: 01 - Introduction
-tags: []
-draft: true
+draft:
-date: 2025-09-30
 ---
-# Intelligence
+## Intelligence

 Multi-faceted property, which includes the capabilities of:
 * Thinking